magnussolution/magnusbilling7/wiki/en/modules/templateMail/templateMail.rst

 Status
 ------

-| We did not write the description to this field.
+| This option let's you deactivate the exclusive mailings of this email.